-I knew that law wasn’t what I wanted to do – but I did it anyways.
-I was suffocating my passions.
-It wasn’t until I graduated law school and practiced law for a few years that I finally built up the guts to give acting a legitimate shot.
+It wasn’t until I graduated law school and practiced law for a few years that I finally built up the courage to follow my passion.
 I remember spending hours in my office googling “how to be an actor,” “is 27 too old to start acting,” and “should I quit my job to become an actor.”